sindhuk95/PhysicalDesign_Workshop_OpenLANE_SKY130nm/README.md

 run_floorplan

 ```
-SInce we are getting an error shown in the below,
+Since we are getting an error shown in the below,

 ![image](https://github.com/sindhuk95/SKY130_PD_WS_DAY4/assets/135046169/9cd41112-43d3-46e7-98f3-5008a7afe8ab)